 - Double space the text.

-- Acceptable fonts and point sizes are recommended by ProQuest are as follows:
+- Examples of acceptable fonts and point sizes recommended by ProQuest are:

 - Use a 1.25 inch margins on the right and left to allow for binding, 1 inch margins on the top and bottom.

 - Remove any blank pages in your document.

 - Use tabs rather than the space bar to indent paragraphs or material in tables—it will prevent problems in the pdf file you will be creating.

 2. Format Your Bibliographies in the Approved Style for Your Discipline.
 Make sure that you use the correct formatting scheme for your discipline.
 The Gelman Library System offers use of RefWorks, an online tool for organizing your research and creating bibliographies, for free to GW affiliates.

 3. Get Permissions to Use Others' Works.
 If your dissertation includes extended quotations, published scales or tests, or other materials owned by others, be sure you have sought permission from the author(s).
 ProQuest provides a sample letter requesting such permission which you may wish to use.
 It can be found in their guide: Copyright and Your Dissertation or Thesis: Ownership, Fair Use, and Your Rights and Responsibilities by Kenneth D. Crews.

 4. Check your pdf.
 When you convert your thesis or dissertation, which you should write in whatever word processing program you prefer, to a pdf file, make sure to check it carefully, page by page, to make sure it came through correctly, that no pages are missing, etc.

 There are tips on preparing manuscripts at the GW ProQuest ETD website; note in these guidelines that you need to "embed the fonts" in your manuscript.
 The tips include information on how to do this.